Remember - you can see all of my previous "Civil War Pension Ephemera" posts here.

 As noted in a previous post of mine (here), Civil War pension attorney expert Peter D. Blanck stated that "At that time, attorney specialization was just starting and the organized bar was still young."
 This explains why Winslow could be doing business in such diverse areas of law.

-I will continue to post more pension ep
+I will continue to post more pension ephemera from my collection.

 No comments: